 How Do Home Teeth Aligners Work?

-Home teeth aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle involved in traditional orthodontic treatment.
+Home teeth aligners are exactly what they sound like: aligners designed to treat dental concerns from home, without the added cost or hassle of making regular trips to the dentist.
 But what does the process of home teeth alignment actually entail?

-To get the ball rolling, you’ll take impressions of your teeth using the kit your provider sends you (though some let you get a digital scan instead).
-Then, you’ll mail the impressions back to them for one of their dentists to review.
-If the dentist in charge of your case determines that home aligners aren’t the right fit for you, the company will often refund you for the cost of the kit — usually around $49–$99) is fully refundable.
+To get the ball rolling, you’ll usually take impressions of your teeth using a kit from your provider (though some offer in-person scans as well).
+Then, you’ll mail the impressions back to them for their team of dentists to review.
+If the dentist in charge of your case determines that home aligners aren’t the right fit for you, the company will often refund you for the cost of the kit — usually around $49–$99.

 In some cases, yes.
 Home aligners primarily excel at correcting crowding and spacing issues, but they can effectively treat some cases of overbite too, depending on the condition’s cause and severity.

 There are two main types of overbite: dental and skeletal.
-Dental overbite refers to a misalignment of the teeth alone, which often occurs at the point of their initial eruption and persists into adulthood.
+Dental overbites come from a misalignment of the teeth alone, which often occurs at the point of their initial eruption and persists into adulthood.
 Skeletal overbite, on the other hand, stems from an irregularity in jaw positioning.
-Most cases of mild-to-moderate overbite are dental in origin, while skeletal cases often inhabit the severe end of the spectrum.
+Most cases of mild-to-moderate overbite are dental, while skeletal cases often inhabit the severe end of the spectrum.

 Because home alignment programs are less robust than traditional orthodontic options like Invisalign or braces, they’re limited when it comes to correcting issues caused by jaw misalignment.
-These severe cases typically require additional dental attachments and treatments (such as elastics or tooth shaving) in order to provide the type of smile transformation the patient may be seeking.
-Because home teeth alignment does not involve in-person dental visits in most cases, they cannot offer the same variety of supplemental treatments.
+These severe cases typically require additional dental attachments and treatments (such as elastics or tooth shaving) to correct the issue effectively.
+Because home teeth alignment typically doesn’t involve in-person dental visits, they cannot offer the same variety of supplemental treatments.

 With all this in mind, let’s discuss a few home alignment services worth considering.

 Not all home aligners are created equal.
-Although it’s a relatively new industry, there are already several reliable home teeth alignment brands backed by extensive research and proven results.
-These providers differ in cost, timeline, and various service offerings, so some are better suited for correcting overbite than others.
+Although it’s a relatively new industry, there are already several reliable brands backed by extensive research and proven results.
+These providers differ in cost, timeline, and service offerings, so some are better suited for correcting overbite than others.

-But don’t worry — we’ve done the research for you, and synthesized it into a shortlist of the best home aligner systems on the market:
+But don’t worry — we’ve done the research for you, and compiled it into a shortlist of the best home aligner systems for overbite.

-- Byte’s average treatment plan length is just 4–5 months, the fastest in the industry.
+- Byte claims their average treatment plan length is just 4–5 months.

 - The Byte-For-Life guarantee provides new aligners if your teeth ever shift, as long as you continue purchasing and wearing their retainers as directed.